haoranzhu94/haoranzhu94.github.io/docs/index.md

 - [New Classes of Facets for Complementarity Knapsack Problem](https://arxiv.org/abs/2203.02873) <br>
   with Alberto Del Pia and Jeff Linderoth. <br>
-  submitted to Discrete Applied Mathematics <br>
+  submitted to Discrete Applied Mathematics, minor revision <br>

 - [Recognition of Facets for Knapsack Polytope is Dp-complete](https://optimization-online.org/2022/11/recognition-of-facets-for-knapsack-polytope-is-dp-complete/) <br>
   submitted to Integer Programming and Combinatorial Optimization (IPCO), 2023 <br>